dustinpfister/blog_posts/_posts/vuejs-mixin.md

 layout: post
 categories: vuejs
 id: 447
-updated: 2019-05-15 13:08:59
+updated: 2019-05-15 13:10:23
-version: 1.3
+version: 1.4
 ---

 There sure is a lot to cover to get up and running with vuejs to get into a space where a developer can start making some interesting and useful projects.
-In this post I will be writing about what a vue mixin is, one of many little things that one should have a solid grasp on before diving into making or using vuejs plug-ins and client systems with vuejs as the front end framework of choice.
+In this post I will be writing about what a [vue mixin](https://vuejs.org/v2/guide/mixins.html) is, which is one of many little things that one should have a solid grasp on before diving into making or using vuejs plug-ins and client systems with vuejs as the front end framework of choice.

 <!-- more -->